Kasy00/cinema/README.md

 ## Description

-This project is a Cinema Reservation System consisting of an ASP.NET backend and an Angular frontend built during traineeship at Comarch BI Point team.
+This project is a Cinema Reservation System - a fullstack app built using ASP.Net and Angular as an onboarding application during internship at Comarch BI Point team.

 ## Details of the application